Ph.D. University of California at Berkeley 1997

 Comparative & International Relations: Post-Conflict Politics, Peacebuilding, African Politics

-Carrie Manning is the Interim Associate Provost for International Initiatives starting in March 2023, and a Professor of Political Science at Georgia State University.
+Carrie Manning was appointed as Associate Provost for International Initiatives effective Oct.
+1, 2023, after serving in an interim capacity since March 2023, and is a Professor of Political Science at Georgia State University.

 She is the author of three books and more than two dozen journal articles and contributions to edited volumes.
 Her work on comparative democratization and post-conflict politics has been published in such journals as Comparative Politics, Journal of Democracy, Party Politics, Studies in Comparative International Development, and Democratization, among others.
 Her most recent book, Costly Democracy: Building Democracy after Civil War (Stanford University Press, 2013), co-authored with Christoph Zurcher and others, seeks to explain success and failure in post-conflict democratization using a cross-regional comparison of nine countries.